HenrikSamuelsson/c-programming-design-patterns/object-pattern/object-pattern.md

 ## Definition

 The object pattern groups data and associated functions into a hierarchy.
-The object is provided as an argument to functions, making it flow along the code path, as opposed to having functions work on global external data.
+The object it self is provided as an argument to the object functions, making the data flow along the code path, as opposed to having functions work on external data.

 ## Motivation